 Following the closing conference, the consultant will send you a written report explaining the findings and confirming any abatement periods agreed upon.
 Consultants may also contact you from time to time to check your progress.
 You, of course, may always contact them for assistance.

 If you fail to eliminate or control identified serious hazards (or an imminent danger) according to the plan and within the agreed upon time limit, the situation must be referred from consultation to the local area federal OSHA enforcement office for appropriate action.

-BENEFITS: Knowledge of your workplace hazards and ways to eliminate them can only improve your own operations — and the management of your firm.
+Knowledge of your workplace hazards and ways to eliminate them can only improve your own operations — and the management of your firm.
 You will get professional advice and assistance without hiring additional staff.
 The consultant can help you establish or strengthen an employee safety and health program, making safety and health activities routine considerations rather than crisis-oriented responses.
-Fixed worksites which undergo a comprehensive consultation, correct all identified hazards, and establish an effective safety and health program may receive a certificate exempting them from programmed inspections for one year.
-The exemption may be limited to smaller employers and to employees covered by federal OSHA.
+Fixed worksites which undergo a comprehensive consultation, correct all identified hazards, and establish an effective safety and health program may be recommended for Consultation’s Safety and Health Achievement Recognition Program (SHARP).
+SHARP participants receive additional benefits, including certain exemptions from OSHA programmed inspections.

 Related Topics: Safety & Health Consultation